AfonsoG6/NightreignArmamentHelper/README.md

 ## Description

-Nightreign Armament Helper is an Overlay mod for Elden Ring: Nightreign that aims to help players choose the best armaments for the character they are using.
-It does this in a very simple manner, by displaying three separate icons directly on top of the armament's image:
+Nightreign Armament Helper is an Overlay mod for Elden Ring: Nightreign that is safe to use ONLINE and with EAC ENABLED.
+It aims to help players choose the best armaments for the character they are using.
+It does this in a very simple manner, by displaying three separate icons directly on top of the armament's image.

 - ✔️: The weapon's stats are a decent match for the character's stats.
 - ⭐: The weapon's stats are a great match for the character's stats.